ezequiellladoce/Deploy_App_in_Kubernetes/Readme.md

 ### Repo description

 - app.py : Application Based in Flask which returns { "hello" : "world" } to a GET request at the endpoint /helloworld
-- Dockerfile : File used to buil the image
+- Dockerfile : File used to build the image
-- requirements.txt : file used whn the docker image is built to by to install Flask
+- requirements.txt : file used when the docker image is built to by to install Flask
-- pipeline.jenkinsfile : file used by jenkind to automate the deploymnet
+- pipeline.jenkinsfile : file used by jenkins to automate the deploymnet

-### Instlalling and testisng Pre-requirements for the deployment with Jenkins
+### Installing and testing Pre-requirements for the deployment with Jenkins

 1) Clone the repo to the machine
   ```
   git clone https://github.com/ezequiellladoce/flask-tutorial.git
   ```

 ### Test the flask app